 If looked after, a dog backpack is a piece of kit that should last you a very long time on your adventures.
 With this in mind, the adjustability of the backpack is important, as your dog’s body can change over time.
 The adjustment will mostly come from the straps, with multiple used to keep the backpack in place on your dog and to stop it moving around too much whilst in use.
 In most instances you will want to ensure that there are at least two straps across your dog’s middle or tummy and straps across the chest front too.

 Dog backpacks differ in how they are put on your dog – with some needing to be put over the dog’s head, and others where you pass the paws through.
-You know your dog best, and especially if your dog is nervous, you’ll want to consider which kind of wearing method your dog would prefer.
+You know your dog most, and especially if your dog is nervous, you’ll want to consider which kind of wearing method your dog would prefer.

 Handles